devplayg/blog/content/tech/go_what-is-go.md

     statically typed, compiled language that feels like a dynamically typed, interpreted language.

-## 철학
+## philosophy

+- Do not communicate by sharing memory; instead, share memory by communicating.
-- Errors are values
+- errors are values
-- Goroutine & Chan
 - Multiple results
-- Do not communicate by sharing memory; instead, share memory by communicating.
+- Embedded HTTP client and server
+- defer defers
+ Goroutine & Chan

 - “static” binaries
 - "http" package